Book 16

 A) Answer these questions:

-1. What question did Miss Jones ask her pupils one day?
+5. What question did Miss Jones ask the class?

 B) Which words in the story mean the opposite of: